wearewiser/wiser-fsd-task/README.md

 ![ImageDetails](public/image-details.png)

-###Notes:

-- The app should be responsive for desktop and mobile devices.
-- The app should be cross-browser compatible, the latest versions of Safari, Firefox and Chrome is fine.

 ###Bonus points:

-- The `ImageInfo` route path should use the `title` of the image that was clicked.
-For example, the path coud be `/galaxies-in-pegasus`, opposed to a generic number ID.
+- The `ImageDetails` route path should use the `title` of the image that was clicked.
+For example in the above design, the path would be `/spiral-galaxy-ngc-1232`, opposed to a generic number ID.
 - Sometimes the APOD API returns a video instead of an image.
-If this happens, the app should display the video thumbnail, instead of the video.
+If this happens, the application should display the video thumbnail as an image, instead of the video.
 - Add text that reads "Loading images" to the `Home` component.
 This text should dissapear once the images are displayed.

 If you have any questions, please feel free to email <engineering@wearewiser.com>.

+###Notes:

+- Please ensure this task is built using the ReactJS library.
+- Feel free to install any additional packages.
+- The app should be responsive for desktop and mobile devices.
+- The app should be cross-browser compatible, the latest versions of Safari, Firefox and Chrome is fine.

 Good luck! :)